peercoin/rfcs/text/0000-p2wsh-burn-addresses/0000-p2wsh-burn-addresses.md

 Burn addresses shall encode a 32 byte "burn witness program" with the following concatenated data:

+- 4 bytes application identifier
 - 16 zero bytes
-- 4 bytes application identifier
 - 12 bytes application specific data

+4 bytes are used for the application identifier.
+This may be anything, but should be unique between different applications to avoid conflicts.

-The witness program will start with 16 zero bytes to ensure that it is not possible to brute force an associated spendable script (pre-image).
+The witness program will contain 16 zero bytes after the application ID to ensure that it is not possible to brute force an associated spendable script (pre-image).
 16 bytes corresponds with 128 bits.
 The current bitcoin hash rate corresponds to around 67 bits per second of brute-force and would not come close to 128 bits, even after a thousand years.

-4 bytes are used for the application identifier.
-This may be anything, but should be unique between different applications to avoid conflicts.

-If a 32 byte P2WSH witness program starts with 16 bytes, this shall be identified by the Peercoin protocol as being "unspendable".
+If a 32 byte P2WSH witness program has 16 zero bytes from index 4, this shall be identified by the Peercoin protocol as being "unspendable".
 Any output containing such a program will not be added to the UTXO set.
 These outputs may be identified in the `CScript::IsUnspendable` method, but care must be taken to